vdchoi/theratcave.github.io/_pages/about.md

 ---
 layout: page
-title: About The Rat Cave
+title: About Kotatsu
 image: mouseses.png
 permalink: /about/
-description: The Rat Cave is an inclusive and tight-knit gaming server, that hosts a safe community for our members to meet new friends and play games together!
+description: Kotatsu is an inclusive and tight-knit gaming server, that hosts a safe community for our members to meet new friends and play games together!
 ---

-#### Welcome to The Rat Cave! ####
+#### Welcome to Kotatsu! ####

-The Rat Cave is an inclusive and tight-knit gaming server, that hosts a safe community for our members to meet new friends and play games together!
+Kotatsu is an inclusive and tight-knit gaming server, that hosts a safe community for our members to meet new friends and play games together!

 Come join our [Discord Server]!